Creating a Workspace Response for a Data Virtualization GET Endpoint

 6. Create Status Codes

-Unless an endpoint is intentionally left unauthored, most endpoints should have at least one configured success status code.
-Successful responses fall within the 2xx range.
+Most endpoints should have at least one success status code.
+Successful responses use codes in the 2xx range.

-For example, we'll first define a 200 OK status code to indicate that a GET /wildfires request has successfully retrieved and returned data in the WildfireResponse schema.
+For this lesson, we will define a 200 OK status code to show that a GET /wildfires request successfully retrieved and returned data in the WildfireResponse schema.

 After setting up the 200 OK status code, click Add Status Code again to define additional responses.